andreasgerstmayr/grafana-packaging/README.md

   * update the specfile with new tarball path and contents of the `.manifest` file

 Note: the Makefile automatically applies all patches before creating the tarballs

+## Verification
+* compare the list of files with the upstream RPM at https://grafana.com/grafana/download